nathanielCherian/spring-game/README.md

 ## Main Website (Deployment)

 ## Dark Mode
+- Top-right toggle button
+- Changes background website theme to dark black/grey

 ## Bitcoin Transaction Decoder
+- Uses existing API to decode any bitcoin transaction

 ## Database API

 ## Representational Map
+- Uses stored database of "people"
+- Uses connections to organize and connect "people" together using relationships tab

 ## Highlighted Features
 - **Dark Mode with Cookies**: for dark mode we are using cookies to store the user's theme preference